jEnbuska/none-dux/README.md

 ![none-dux_sauli1](https://cloud.githubusercontent.com/assets/11061511/26650375/de9cf298-4651-11e7-9af2-b71a51db3e95.jpg)

-<sub>Known performance and memory issues have been fixed on 11.2  (manually calling clearReferences is deprecated)</sub>

-Small sized React-redux extension, that opens a possibility to remove the most of redux boilerplate
+Alternative for 'redux-thunk'
 0 reducer boilerplate

-Alternative for 'redux-thunk'

-Can also be used with redux-saga: <sub>(No documentation: See /examples/sagaExample)</sub>

-Application state can be changed directly from actions
+Application state can be changed directly from actions creators

 Action objects are auto generated and dispatched  when (***setState / clearState / remove***) functions are invoked